 This is a snapshot of what my Intune app looks like.
 Note, the Install behaviour is set to User.

-Note: Uninstall.ps1 doesn’t exist, but you could script something to remove the generated files from the %LocalAppData%\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Backgrounds\Uploads folder if you really wanted.
+Note: In v1.0 there was no option to uninstall.
+Essentially all that is required is something to remove the generated files from the %LocalAppData%\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Backgrounds\Uploads folder if you really wanted.
+In v2.0 uninstallation support is included.

 The simply open Teams and check your Custom Backgrounds…

-All you need to do now, is issue your users with a set of instructions on how to apply the deployed backgrounds.
+All you need to do now, is issue your users with a set of instructions on how to apply the deployed backgrounds within the Teams client.

 Happy days.